robenkleene/collections/cards/apple-developer.md

 - **In Swift, why can't a struct contain a property of its own type?
 Why can it contain an array of its own type?** Memory for structs is statically allocated, and it's impossible to determine the size of a struct that can recursively contain itself at compile time.
 Since arrays change in size dynamically, they already cannot be statically allocated, so arrays are really reference types with value semantics (implemented via Copy-on-Write).
 An array is contains a pointer to its elements, so it's size in the struct is static.
 - **In Swift, how do collections implement value semantics?** Collections use reference semantics on assignment, and then, when they're mutated, they first check if they're uniquely referenced, and if not they make a copy of their internal storage to replicate value semantics.
 - **In Swift, why do collections have a special implementation of value semantics?** Value semantics usually imply static memory allocation, which is impossible for collections that dynamically change size.
+- **In Swift, what aspect of a struct prevents them from having properties that can vary in size?** Static memory allocation
+- **In Swift, why can't a struct have an associated value of its own type?** Because then its size couldn't be determined at compile time.
+- **In Swift, how is the `indirect` keyword implemented on enum?** By making it a reference type and using Copy-on-Write to give it value semantics.
+- **In Swift, why can a statically allocated type have an associated value that's an array of its own type?** Because an array is a reference type with value semantics implemented by Copy-on-Write.
+- **In Swift, why can a statically allocated type have an associated value that's a reference type?** Because the value of a reference type is just a pointer, and a pointer is of a constant size.
+- **In Swift, are collections value or reference types?** They're reference types with value semantics implemented by Copy-on-Write.

 ### Types